ieeeupsb/workshop_ESP8266/content/helloworld.md

 </br>In this example, ```digitalWrite( ... )``` handles the value of the ```LED_BUILTIN``` pin.
 </br>Why digital?
 Because ```LED_BUILTIN``` is a digital pin, which means it can only be in one of two states HIGH (1) or LOW (0).
 Turned on, or turned off, as simple as that.

+### digitalRead(PIN_IDENTIFICATION)
+This function will give back the value of a digital input.

+### analogRead(PIN)

+Similar to what we do to change a value of a digital pin, this method is used to fetch data from a pin.
+This values vary between 0 and 1023.

 ### delay(TIME_IN_MILISECONDS)

 Finally to make the blinking noticeable we've introduced a delay to make the chip wait before executing the next instruction.